isabelc/Organized-Docs/readme.txt

 = 2.3 =
 * New - List ALL posts in the Table of Contents sidebar widget even if not assigned to a child category.
 This is useful if you use the plugin for books--simply list each post under the book title without using subheadings.
 * New - Added filters to the microdata output.
-* New - Added several actions to the single template.
+* New - Added several actions to the single template and taxonomy template.
 * New - Added a new action to allow insertion of more meta fields on Docs Categories.
 * Tweak - Cleanup unused variables.